Strength training: Get stronger, leaner, healthier

 - Resistance tubing.
 Resistance tubing is inexpensive, lightweight tubing that provides resistance when stretched.
 You can choose from many types of resistance tubes in nearly any sporting goods store.

 - Free weights.
 Barbells and dumbbells are classic strength training tools.
+If you don't have weights at home, you can use soup cans.

 If you have a chronic condition, or if you're older than age 40 and you haven't been active recently, check with your doctor before beginning a strength training or aerobic fitness program.